-11.8 Terms of use 11.8.1 The Access Seeker must only use OO&T for purposes authorised by Chorus.
-11.8.2 Chorus will use all reasonable endeavours to ensure that OO&T is available to Access Seekers 24 hours a day, 7 days a week.
-11.8.3 Although Chorus intends to take reasonable steps to prevent the introduction of viruses or other destructive features to OO&T, Chorus does not guarantee that it is free of such viruses or other destructive features.
-11.8.4 If Chorus advises the Access Seeker OO&T is unavailable the Access Seeker may submit provisioning requests by emailing the relevant form to Chorus (available on the secure UCLL and UCLF Co-location web portal).
-11.8.5 All business continuity forms submitted in accordance with this clause should come from a generic mailbox.
-This mailbox must include the Access Seeker's name in the email subject line as follows: [UCLL and UCLF Co-location Form Name] - [Access Seeker Name] - [Access Seeker reference number].
-11.8.6 Once completed, business continuity forms must be sent to the business continuity email address advised by Chorus in accordance with section 2.
+- 11.7.2 The Access Seeker will be solely responsible for the costs of modifying its systems to interface with OO&T and B2B and for participating in the consultation and implementation process. - 11.7.3 Chorus will charge a monthly fee for OO&T as set out in the UCLF Colocation Price List. - 11.8 Terms of use 11.8.1 The Access Seeker must only use OO&T for purposes authorised by Chorus. - 11.8.2 Chorus will use all reasonable endeavours to ensure that OO&T is available to Access Seekers 24 hours a day, 7 days a week. - 11.8.3 Although Chorus intends to take reasonable steps to prevent the introduction of viruses or other destructive features to OO&T, Chorus does not guarantee that it is free of such viruses or other destructive features. - 11.8.4 If Chorus advises the Access Seeker OO&T is unavailable the Access Seeker may submit provisioning requests by emailing the relevant form to Chorus (available on the secure UCLF Co-location web portal). - 11.8.5 All business continuity forms submitted in accordance with this clause should come from a generic mailbox.
+This mailbox must include the Access Seeker's name in the email subject line as follows: [UCLF Co-location Form Name] [Access Seeker Name] [Access Seeker reference number]. - 11.8.6 Once completed, business continuity forms must be sent to the business continuity email address advised by Chorus in accordance with section 2.

 11.9 OO&T Order processing 11.9.1 Chorus will use all reasonable endeavours to ensure that all Orders entered into OO&T by Access Seekers outside of Business Hours on any Working Day are processed in the first Business Hour on the next Working Day.
-For the purpose of determining whether Chorus has met any relevant Service Level Terms for dealing with Orders, any Orders submitted to Chorus outside of Business Hours will be deemed to have been received by Chorus in the first Business Hour of the following Working Day.
-11.9.2 When an Order is received, Chorus will advise the Access Seeker, acknowledging receipt of the Order, subject to clause 11.9.1.
-11.9.3 For each Order that is submitted, the Access Seeker must complete all of the fields on the relevant form that are marked as mandatory.
-11.9.4 An Order will be deemed invalid and may be rejected by Chorus if it is not submitted in accordance with this Manual.
-11.9.5 Chorus will perform a validation check of each Order that it receives.
-The validation check will determine whether the Order complies with the requirements of this Manual.
-11.9.6 If an Order is rejected, Chorus will advise the Access Seeker of that rejection and provide the Access Seeker with the reason.
-11.10 Irregularities 11.10.1 Chorus will waive immaterial irregularities and process Orders where the intention is unambiguous.
-Examples of such irregularities include: (a) use of different conjunctions (e.g. "&" instead of "and"); (b) improper application or omission of apostrophes; (c) variations in letter case;
+For the purpose of determining whether Chorus has met any relevant Service Level Terms for dealing with Orders, any Orders submitted to Chorus outside of Business Hours of the following Working Day.

+- 11.9.2 When an Order is received, Chorus will advise the Access Seeker, acknowledging receipt of the Order, subject to clause 11.9.1. - 11.9.3 For each Order that is submitted, the Access Seeker must complete all of the fields on the relevant form that are marked as mandatory. - 11.9.4 An Order will be deemed invalid and may be rejected by Chorus if it is not submitted in accordance with this Manual.

-- (d) use of initials instead of first names, or vice versa; and - (e) names where letters have been accidentally transposed but the meaning is still clear (e.g. Dominoin = Dominion).
+11.9.5 The v us will perform a validation check of each Order that it receives. validation check will determine whether the Order complies with equirements of this Manual.
+11.9.6 Order is rejected, Chorus will advise the Access Seeker of that tion and provide the Access Seeker with the reason.
+11.10 Irregularities 11.10.1 us will waive immaterial irregularities and process Orders where ntention is unambiguous.
+Examples of such irregularities include: (a) use of different conjunctions (e.g. "&" instead of "and"); (b) improper application or omission of apostrophes; (c) variations in letter case; (d) use of initials instead of first names, or vice versa; and (e) names where letters have been accidentally transposed but the meaning is still clear (e.g. Dominoin = Dominion).

-12 Site audits
+12. Site audits